How to engineer a quantum wavefunction: External Validation of Analogue Quantum Experiments

+Let us assume that we want to perform an experiment on a source quantum system $S$ in order to make an inference about another target quantum system $T$ of a distinct material constitution.
+Let us assume that the experiment on system $S$ is internally valid and thus that we have established that $S$ is accurately described by an idealised quantum simulation model $M_{sim}$ in the parameter regime~$P$.
+External validity in the context of an analogue quantum simulation experiment is equivalent to $S$ and $T$ being of the same empirical quantum type in \emph{the entire parameter regime relevant to the analogue quantum experiment}.

+We can \emph{inductively} argue towards external validity as follows.
+Assume: \begin{itemize} \item[(Q)] System $T$ is accurately described within the framework of quantum theory in a certain parameter regime $P$. \item[(H)] System $T$ is accurately described by the idealised quantum simulation model $M_{sim}$ for some values of its parameters $P_0 \in P$. \item[(R)] We have theoretical reasons to believe that $M_{sim}$ accurately represents $T$ in the parameter regime~$P$. \end{itemize} We can then \emph{inductively infer} that: \begin{itemize} \item[(C)] System $T$ is accurately described by $M_{sim}$ in the entire parameter regime~$P$. \end{itemize} Since $S$ and $T$ are taken to be of the same empirical quantum type in the entire parameter regime relevant to the analogue quantum simulation, the experiment is then externally valid.

+Condition (Q) is supported by our confidence in the empirical reliability of quantum theory as a whole within a given parameter regime.
+Contemporary physics provides us with a wealth of evidence regarding the systems and regimes in which quantum behaviour will be found.
+This evidence is wide and varied, including experimental evidence from more than a century of manipulating a broad range of quantum systems, and theoretical evidence from powerful frameworks, such as effective field theory, that provide us with considerable confidence that we understand the relevant scales at which quantum theory can be applied.

-How can we establish conditions (Q) and (H)?
-Let us begin with condition (H): This condition can be established by a conventional experiment on the target system or a token of the same material sub-type in the conventional sense of an experiment.
-While the target system $T$ may be inaccessible in some parameter regime of interest, it might be accessible in another regime that can be experimentally probed.
+Condition (H) is established by conducting a conventional experiment on the target system or a token of the same material sub-type (in the conventional sense).
+While the target system $T$ may be inaccessible in some parameter regime of interest, it is typically accessible in some other regime that can be experimentally probed.
 Moreover, given that we are in the realm of applicability of quantum theory, in this regime we also want to be able to compare the predictions of quantum theory with experimental outcomes, so it is advantageous to perform an experiment in the computationally tractable regime.

-To establish condition (Q) we can invoke our confidence in the validity of quantum theory as a whole.
-What remains is to validate that the target system is also in the parameter regime in which we are confident of the quantum uniformity principle.
-This is possible, for example, by means of experiments on the target system in regimes that are experimentally accessible.
-Alternatively, we may be able to make a non-empirical assessment of the range of validity, drawing on independently validated information.
+Despite the fact that the target system $T$ may be inaccessible in some parameter regime of interest, our expectation that the simulation model could well apply in this regime is captured by condition (R).
+This expectation is underpinned by our confidence that quantum theory is the right modelling framework for the relevant scale and empirical context, and promotes the belief that the system will exhibit the relevant model behaviour in the broader regime.